DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Music Theater for Children:

-Alice: Two Radio Plays based on the writtings of Lewis Carroll: Carroll: Selections from both plays have been performed in concertby Ben Sears, b and Brad Conner, pianist.
-Recorded with William Cavness as narrator; Sid Tarlowe as Alice, Shinobu Takagi, M; & Robert Towne, T, with the compose, Bb & piano Selections heard on WHRB Radio, with M, Angeliki Theoharis & the composer, piano.
-Photo of Lewis Carroll to the right:
+Alice: Two Musicals based on the writings of Lewis Carroll: Selections have been performed by Ben Sears, b, as The Griffin & The Mad Hatter and Brad Conner, pianist.
+Recorded with William Cavness, narrator; Sid Tarlowe as Alice, Shinobu Takagi, M, as The Mouse; & Robert Towne, T, as The White Rabbit , with the composer, B, as The Mad Hatter & piano Selections heard on WHRB Radio, with M, Angeliki Theoharis, as The Duchess; & the composer, piano.
+Photo of Lewis Carroll to the right.
+Dedicated to the performers

 Picture